fsnotify/fsnotify/CONTRIBUTING.md

 A future version of Go will have [fsnotify in the standard library](https://code.google.com/p/go/issues/detail?id=4068), therefore fsnotify carries the same [LICENSE](https://github.com/go-fsnotify/fsnotify/blob/master/LICENSE) as Go.
 Contributors retain their copyright, so we need you to fill out a short form before we can accept your contribution: [Google Individual Contributor License Agreement](https://developers.google.com/open-source/cla/individual).

+Please indicate that you have signed the CLA in your pull request.

 To hack on fsnotify:

 1. Install as usual (`go get -u github.com/go-fsnotify/fsnotify`)